 Welcome to indicate’s documentation!

-Indicate: Transliterate Indic Languages with TensorFlow and LLMs
+Indicate: Transliterate Indic Languages with PyTorch and LLMs

 Notary Badge PyPI Version Downloads Tests Documentation

-Indicate provides high-quality transliteration between Indic languages and English using both traditional TensorFlow models and state-of-the-art LLMs (Large Language Models).
+Indicate provides high-quality transliteration between Indic languages and English using both a traditional PyTorch model and state-of-the-art LLMs (Large Language Models).

 🚀 Features

-• 🧠 Dual Backend Support: Choose between TensorFlow models or LLM-based transliteration
+• 🧠 Dual Backend Support: Choose between the PyTorch model or LLM-based transliteration

 • 🌍 Multi-Language: 12+ Indic languages (Hindi, Tamil, Telugu, Bengali, etc.)